 Approved studies are ongoing.

-- Synthesis of Good Manufacturing Practice (GMP) material
+- Manufacture of Good Manufacturing Practice (GMP) drug product

 - Formulation development